Ariax.bio

 The first parameters to set are the minimum and maximum length of the designed miniproteins.
 The default settings are a minimum of 65 amino acids and a maximum of 150.
 The pipeline will generate binders with lengths randomly assigned between these values.

 Next, you'll set the number of accepted designs BindCraft will attempt to create.
-The default here is 100, and that's the minimum number recommended by the BindCraft authors.
-As mentioned above, this may seem excessive given that many researchers will only synthesize 5-20 designs, but BindCraft's success rates depend upon creating many designs and filtering down to the very best.
+The default here is 100.
+While this may seem excessive, BindCraft's high experimental success rates depend upon creating many designs and filtering down to the very best.

 Choosing Your Filters